N-Body Oscillator Interactions of Higher-Order Coupling Functions: Thalamic Model

 where $i=1,\ldots,3$, and $a_{ii} = 0$ and $a_{ij}=1$ otherwise.
 Remaining equations are in Appendix \ref{a:thal} and all parameters are shown in Table \ref{tab:thal}.
 Given neuron $i$, the coupling term in the voltage variable $V_i$ is given by the average excitatory effect of the synaptic variables $w_j$ without self coupling.
 The synaptic conductance parameter $g_\text{syn}$ sets the overall coupling strength and is identical to the coupling strength parameter $\ve$.

-We compare the reduced and full versions of the thalamic model in Figure \ref{fig:thal_examples1}, where the parameters are chosen as in Table \ref{tab:thal} with with $E_\text{syn}=\SI{0}{mV}$ and $I_\text{app}=\SI{0.8}{\mu A/cm^2}$. for this figure are in table \ref{tab:thal} The top row shows phase estimates of the full model for $\ve=0.005$ (A) and $\ve=0.027$ (C), where lighter shades correspond to later times.
+We compare the reduced and full versions of the thalamic model in Figure \ref{fig:thal_examples1}, where the parameters are chosen as in Table \ref{tab:thal} with with $E_\text{syn}=\SI{0}{mV}$ and $I_\text{app}=\SI{0.8}{\micro A/cm^2}$.
+The top row shows phase estimates of the full model for $\ve=0.005$ (A) and $\ve=0.027$ (C), where lighter shades correspond to later times \yp{(see Appendix \ref{a:phase_estimate} for more details on the phase estimation of the full model)}.
 The bottom row shows the $O(\ve)$ (blue) and $O(\ve^2)$ (black) phase models exhibiting qualitatively similar phase dynamics at $\ve=0.005$ (E) and $\ve=0.016$ (G), respectively.
 Corresponding time traces are shown to the right of each portrait, e.g., panel B corresponds to A, and F corresponds to E.

 At $\ve=0.005$, the full model phase differences tend towards an asymptotically stable splay state when initialized near synchrony with phases $(\phi_2,\phi_3)=(0.4,1)$ (A,B, where $\phi_i \in [0,2\pi)$).
-With the same initial values, all $O(\ve)$ (blue), $O(\ve^2)$ (orange), and $O(\ve^3)$ (black) phase models coincide with the full model at as expected (E,F).
+With the same initial values, all $O(\ve)$ (blue) and $O(\ve^2)$ (black) phase models coincide with the full model at as expected (E,F).

 For greater values of $\ve$, phase differences in the full model asymptotically tend towards a limit cycle oscillation (C,D) and the $O(\ve^2)$ reduced model tends towards synchrony.
-While the asymptotic dynamics differ, we nevertheless capture the loss of stability in the splay state.
+While the asymptotic dynamics differ, we nevertheless capture the loss of stability in the splay state (\yp{we checked the order $O(\ve^3)$ term, but found no improvement in the reduced solution}).
 Real and imaginary parts of the Jacobian evaluated at the splay state is shown in Figure \ref{fig:thal_examples1}.

 To further demonstrate the utility of our method, we show the phase reduction of the thalamic model for a different set of synaptic parameters: $E_\text{syn}=0$ and $\ve<0$.
 This choice is less biologically relevant because it corresponds to an excitatory chemical synapse with a negative conductance, but the goal of this example is to show that the reduced model can capture additional nonlinear dynamics in a model more complex than the CGL model.